dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/03 Lecture 3.md

 If the polynomial is geometrical reducible, this produces regular function fields.
 :::

-Next:
-One variable function fields and their valuations.
+Next up: one variable function fields and their valuations.